SimoNonnis/Robot2/demo/content-draft.md

 In other words, with functional programming, we generally try and work out the logic of what we’re trying to achieve first, before we do anything that has potential side effects.

+I pursuit the idea of simpler programming, FP helps me to go in the right direcion

+Code is mostly for humans, your teammates or your feature self.
+Your computer only cares about machine code, a series of binary 0s and 1s, that comes from compilation.
+You should strive not just writing code that work correctly, but code that make sense when examined, easy to read and refactor, with good quality comments.